NFTGalaxy/shadowy-super-coder/README.md

 2. Deployed contracts that had at least 2 different non-deployer addresses interacted.

 These addresses are ranked in two tiers:
-1. **7,466 Shadowy Super-Coders**: those that served >=500 unique addresses & contracts had at least 1 transaction in 2021.
+1. Tier 1 **7,466 Shadowy Super-Coders**: those that served >=500 unique addresses & contracts had at least 1 transaction in 2021.
-2. **102,828 Shadowy Coders**: those that served less <500 unique addresses or those that served >=500 but have no active transaction since 2021.
+2. Tier 2 **102,828 Shadowy Coders**: those that served less <500 unique addresses or those that served >=500 but have no active transaction since 2021.

-Special shout out to our Super-Coder friend @Banteg who helped curate data.
+Special shout out to our Super-Coder friend @banteg who helped curate data.

 ### Result Files
 As we run the queries on Google big query, we export the results to a public google folder [here](https://drive.google.com/drive/folders/1OobRsPXVO66PlKUE6cxOHpPxesxrYiru?usp=sharing).